We are an architectural studio based in Zurich and Brugg/AG, dedicated to the thoughtful renewal of existing buildings.

 When working with historic buildings, finding a clear route for drainage from a new attic bathroom down to the basement can be tricky.
 Often, it requires several shifts in direction to avoid running straight into a living room.
 We map out the best path through the timber frame in 3D using the point cloud of the digital twin.
 Thanks to this technology, we continue to push new boundaries and are proud of the progress we’ve made.

-Inauguration of the Women’s Changing Room at the Grasshopper Club's Rowing Team
+Inauguration of the Women’s Changing Room at the Grasshopper Rowing Club, Zürich

 05.01.25